DelazJ/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

 #.
 Under |options| :sup:`Options` drop-down menu, you can set the :guilabel:`Tolerance` value.
    This value is used to create a flat buffer around the elevation profile line, visible in the main map canvas.
-   Any visible point feature overlapping that buffer will be captured in the plot canvas.
+   Any visible feature (point, line, polygon) overlapping that buffer will be captured in the plot canvas.

+   .. caution:: **Setting tolerance for polygon layer disables extrusion**

+    In the :guilabel:`Elevation` properties tab of a layer, it is possible to :guilabel:`Enable extrusion`.
+    This works fine for points or lines in any case.
+    But, when tolerance is enabled and for 3D lines or 3D polygons, extrusion is not trivial because it is equivalent to represent a 3D object (the 3D polygon is re-projected into a 2D polygon in the elevation profile view but with the extrusion dimension).
+    Thus right now the polygon extrusion is disabled when tolerance is enabled.

 .. _`elevation_profile_interaction`: